-The appearance of varicose veins on the arms is unusual but can still happen.
-They occur here for the same reasons they do in the legs; damaged veins that begin to swell and leak blood.
-They are less common in the arms, however, because the veins in the arms don't have to work as hard to get blood back to the heart as the veins in the legs do, and they aren't working against gravity to the same extent.
+Varicose veins occur in this area for the same reasons they do in the legs - damaged veins begin to swell and leak blood.
+They are less common in the arms, however, because the veins in the arms don't have to work as hard to get blood back to the heart, and they aren't working against gravity to the same extent as veins in the legs.

 Varicose veins can sometimes appear on both male and female genitals.

-About 15% of the male population have a varicocele, usually developing between the ages of 15 and 25.
-They are usually not serious but it has been noted that having a varicocele can, in some cases, decrease sperm count and quality, occasionally resulting in infertility.2
+About 15% of the male population have a varicocele, usually developing between the ages of 15 and 25.1 They are not usually serious, but it has been noted that a varicocele can, in some cases, decrease sperm count and quality, occasionally resulting in infertility.2